prakashpathak/test-repo/README.md

 test-repo
 =========

-test to understand check in check out
+This is my test repository.